-Actual/Potential HAIL Activities Land Use Information Source Considered Risk Potential for Contamination to Surrounding Environment Persistent pesticide bulk storage or use (HAIL Category A10) Use of pesticide and other agrochemicals in agricultural activities Site walkover observations, historical aerial photographs.
+Actual/Potential HAIL Activities Land Use Information Considered Risk Potential for Contamination to Surrounding Environment Persistent pesticide bulk storage or use (HAIL Category A10) Use of pesticide and other agrochemicals in agricultural activities Site walkover observations, historical aerial photographs.
 The risk potential to the underlying soil and groundwater is considered moderate due to: Relatively long period of use (since prior to 1943).
 Likely use of non-environmentally persistent chemicals in the paddocks.
 Potential down-gradient groundwater users.
-Storage of farm related chemicals Site walkover observations The considered risk potential to the underlying soil and groundwater is considered low due to: Presence of concrete floors preventing any spilt/leaked chemical contacting with soil/water.
+Storage of farm related chemicals Site walkover observations The considered risk potential to the underlying soil and groundwater is considered low-high due to: Presence of concrete floors preventing any spilt/leaked chemical contacting with soil/water.
 No evidence of spills or staining on floor.
-Storage tanks or drums for fuel, chemicals or liquid waste (HAIL Category A17) Bulk petrol storage Site walkover observations The risk potential to the underlying soil and groundwater is considered moderate due to: Evidence of spills or staining on surrounding ground.
-Landfill sites (HAIL Category G3) Land filling activities Environment Canterbury's LLUR The risk potential to the underlying soil and groundwater is considered low due to: No visible presence of large earthmoving in historical aerial photographs.
-Waste disposal to land (HAIL Category G5) Farm dump / offal pit Environment Canterbury's LLUR, site walkover observations The risk potential to the underlying soil and groundwater is considered high due to: Known offal pit / farm dump.
-Contents of the pit are unknown.
+Unknown historical handling or storage methods Storage tanks or drums for fuel, chemicals or liquid waste (HAIL Category A17) Bulk petrol storage Site walkover observations The risk potential to the underlying soil and groundwater is considered moderate due to: • Evidence of spills or staining on surrounding ground.

+Landfill sites (HAIL Category G3) Land filling activities Environment Canterbury's LLUR The risk potential to the underlying soil and groundwater is considered low-high due to: Unknown source for fill material.
+Unknown remedial works completed on soils.
+Waste disposal to land (HAIL Category G5) Farm dump / offal pit Environment Canterbury's LLUR, site walkover observations The risk potential to the underlying soil and groundwater is considered high due to: Known offal pit / farm dump.Contents of the pit are unknown.